 “In one way or another,” the wolf replied, securing his flight harness.
 “It was a long night.”

 Alex nodded with a smile as he pushed his tail through the standard opening in the back of the pilot seat.
 He took a headset down from a clip above him and pulled the boom microphone around his chin to his lips.

-“Sky Patrol,” he said into the communicator, “this is Holden Transport Gee-Eee-Three-Nine.
+“Sky Patrol,” he said into the communicator, “this is Tanager Transport Gee-Eee-Three-Nine.
 We are preparing for momentary liftoff from Tanager Castle, bound for Vilnia Spaceport.
 Authorization code Alpha-Omega-Zero-One.”

 “Acknowledged, Sky Patrol.”

 Merlin allowed Alex to go through his pre-flight checklist quietly, and he let his gaze shift out the forward window toward the castle walls.
 His eyes roamed up to a lighted window and he could see a silhouette framed against thin curtains.
 It didn’t take much imagination to recognize the princess’ form as she watched him from above.
 He sighed in spite of himself.